cysouw/diathesis/text/c08_preverbs.md

 b.
 Ich presse die Zitrone aus.
 :::

-Most examples have an obligatory local phrase before the diathesis, but a few verbs allow for this phrase to be dropped, like *rauben* 'to rob' [@next].
+Most examples have an obligatory local phrase before the diathesis, but a few verbs allow for this local phrase to be dropped, like with *rauben* 'to rob' [@next].
 Other examples of this slightly different diathesis with an optional location are *erben, trinken* and *stehlen*.

 ::: ex
 - Ich raube das Gemälde (aus der Wohnung).
 - Ich raube die Wohnung aus.
 :::

+There is a parallel diathesis with the resultative preverbials *leer-* and *frei-*, which is discussed in detail in [@sec:adverbial-applicative-leer].
+The reversal of this diathesis is the unmarked ~~partitive separated object~~ diathesis (see [@sec:prepositions-partitive-free]).
 Lipka [-@lipka1972: 93, 173] calls this diathesis *Objektvertauschung* and McIntyre [-@mcintyre2001: 275-277] 'landmark flexibility'.
 For historical context on this diathesis, see Carlberg [-@carlberg1948] and Hundsnurscher [-@hundsnurscher1968: 127].
 Lipka opposes this diathesis to *Subjektvertauschung*, which is discussed in [@sec:preverb-preposition-anticausative].
+However, that opposition does not seems to be a fruitful approach.

 **Attested Verbs**